piyushsharma220699/Learning-of-the-Day/Databases/ACID PROPERTIES.md

 Atomicity guarantees that transactions are either fully completed or fully rolled back, which helps to maintain data consistency and integrity in the database.

+Eg:

+START TRANSACTION
+- Insert an instagram post for user with user_id=100
+- Increase the total post count for user with user_id=100 END TRANSACTION

+(either both should happen or none)

 ---
 **HOW DO WE CREATE A TRANSACTION?**